 Images is an innovative art education program that provides students with valuable skills for analyzing and interpreting works of art and increases their understanding and appreciation of the history, customs, beliefs, and artistic traditions of cultures and peoples from around the world.

-Our Images program guide provides additional information about the program, including the topics of the six museum visits.
+Our Images program guide provides additional information about the program, including the topics of the five museum visits.

 ArtStart is a multiple-visit program designed for students in grades 1 through 3.
 Participants visit the museum four times during the year.
 During each visit, students spend time in the galleries exploring art objects from around the world and in the studio creating their own works of art.